Top 22 Wisconsin Bike Trails near Campgrounds

 #1 Elroy-Sparta State Trail

-Journeying through west central Wisconsin’s Driftless Area, the 32.5-mile Elroy-Sparta State Trail is the nation’s oldest rail-to-trail path.
-It is part of a network of paths called Bike4Trails.
+Journeying through west central Wisconsin’s Driftless Area, the Elroy-Sparta State Trail is the nation’s oldest rail-to-trail path.
+It is part of a network of bike paths called Bike4Trails.
 Bicyclists may travel 101 miles on four connected trails from Reedsburg northwest to Marshland.
 Many avid cyclists traveling this route look for campgrounds along the way.
 Elroy-Sparta State Trail has several options right off the path.

-Tunnel Trail Campground is a full-service private campround located on the trail between Wilton and Kendall.
+Tunnel Trail Campground is a full-service private campground located on the trail between Wilton and Kendall.
 It is reached by car from Wisconsin State Highway 71.
 There are over 50 campsites with water and electrical hook-ups for tents and RVs.
 Cabin rentals are also available.
 Amenities include restrooms, showers, a swimming pool, mini-golf course, grocery store, playground, wi-fi, game room, athletic courts and horseshoe pits, a laundry facility, and sanitary dump station.
 The campground also offers bike rentals for its patrons.

 #2 Sunset Trail at Peninsula State Park

-Weborg Point campground has 12 reservable, electric sites.
+Weborg Point Campground has 12 reservable, electric sites.
 There is one hot water shower and and a flush toilet building.
 Other amenities include drinking water, garbage and recycling receptacles, and a fishing pier.
 It is accessed by departing Sunset Trail at Nelson’s Bay and going south 175 yards on Shore Road to Weborg Point.

 Welcker’s Point Campground has 81 campsites with no electrical hookups.
 All sites are reservable.
 This campground has two shower buildings and one flush toilet building.
 There is drinking water, garbage and recycling receptacles, and vault toilets.
 From Sunset Trail, the campground is accessed from a spur trail near Nicolet Bay Boat Launch, or further west, by leaving the trail to enter the campground off Shore Road.